Jiasm/typescript-example/README.md

 # typescript-example
-example for typescript, with decorators (routing-controllers and sequelize)
+:pager: example for typescript, with decorators (routing-controllers and sequelize)

 ## dependence